< Philadelphia Directory Photos >

 As Philadelphia continued to grow, so did the directories, which expanded to include more information, such as maps and advertisements.
 By the late 19th and early 20th centuries, directories had become extensive volumes, documenting the city's population and commercial landscape.

 The Free Library of Philadelphia has complete runs of city directories on microfilm in its Newspaper & Microfilm Center.
-The Historical Society of Pennsylvania's public service terminals have links to Philadelphia city directories.
-The City of New Philadelphia also has its an updated digital version of the directory.
+The Historical Society of Pennsylvania's public service terminals also have links to the original version of Philadelphia city directories.